POEM: This Is Knot Poetry — When Red Allowed

 Sandwiched

-Between and knot
+Between poetry and knot poetry

-Between amateurs and
+Between amateurs and prose

 Knot that which isn’t